≡ Menu

 You see…

-Unlike their evil sister disease, perianal Adenomas can also occur in the occasional spayed female, too, though it is most common in male dogs.
-Now at first, diagnosing a perianal adenoma can be difficult because it will begin in the sebaceous regions of the anal glands and clinical signs may not be noticeable at first.
+Unlike their evil sister disease, perianal Adenomas can also occur in the occasional spayed female, though it is most common in male dogs.
+At first, diagnosing a perianal adenoma can be difficult because it will begin in the sebaceous regions of the anal glands, and clinical signs may not be noticeable at first.

 Eventually…